-On a recent documentary trip in Africa, I carved out some time to spend a few days in the Namib desert in southern Namibia.
 The Namib, meaning "vast place" in the Nama language, is just that.
-It covers 81,000 square kilometers, and includes iconic yet obscure regions such as the Skeleton Coast, abandoned diamond mining town, Kolmanskop, Sossusvlei, and Deadvlei.
-Deadvlei, or "dead marsh," is a clay pan with a stand of camel torn trees which have been dead for approximately 700 years.
-The pan is hugged by some of the world's tallest sand dunes.
+It covers 81,000 square kilometers, and includes iconic yet obscure regions such as the Skeleton Coast, a coastal desert littered with wildlife, and Deadvlei, or "dead marsh," a clay pan hugged by some of the world's tallest sand dunes.

 Despite its forbidding terrain, the Namib embodies a subtle harmony between its elements which I felt compelled to explore with my camera.